pdx-cs-rust-embedded/mb2-audio-experiments/README.md

 * The `v2-speaker-demo` branch is a cleaned-up clone of the `microbit` crate example `v2-speaker`.

+* The `loop` branch repeatedly plays a short sample.

 # Acknowledgements

 Thanks to the `microbit` crate authors for a demo to get